ncreep/language_perils/README.md

 Language Perils
 ===============

-An exploration of programming languages
+An exploration of programming languages.